-The Global Climate Action Summit will bring leaders and people together from around the world to “Take Ambition to the Next Level.”
+The Global Climate Action Summit (GCAS) will bring leaders and people together from around the world to “Take Ambition to the Next Level.”
 The summit will showcase the actions states and regions, cities, companies, investors and civil society have taken already to reduce their emissions, and it will serve as a launchpad for deeper worldwide commitments and accelerated action.

 The momentum we generate this year must lead to bending the curve of emissions down by 2020—science advises us that this is gives the world the best opportunity to prevent the worst effects of climate change.
 2018 therefore must be the beginning of a new phase of action and ambition on climate change.